 Publishing/ Encyclopedia Databases

-So maybe you don't have the experience to write for Obama (yet), but I bet some busy executives or research professors would love to let you tweak their words.
+You may not have the experience to write for the President of the United States, but busy executives or research professors might love to let you tweak their words.

 Missions, Goals, Core Values